-You can admire citrus and spice plants such as pepper, cinnamon and cardamom as well as exotic palms and cacti, originating in Australia, Africa and the Americas.
+Here you can admire citrus and spice plants such as pepper, cinnamon and cardamom, as well as exotic palms and cacti from Australia, Africa and the Americas.

 The first greenhouses in the Chopin Park in Gliwice were constructed around 1880.
-The current Gliwice Palm House was founded in 1924 and has been rebuilt several times since.
+The present Gliwice Palm House was built in 1924 and has been rebuilt many times since then.

-At the beginning of its activity, among the plants there was also a collection of palms, of which three (Canary Phoenix) still grow in the historical pavilion.
+At the beginning of its activity, among the plants there was also a collection of palms, three of which (the Canary Island Phoenix) still grow in the historical pavilion.

-Gliwice The Palm House together with the surrounding park has become the "green lungs" of Silesia.
-However, war damage did not escape her.
+Gliwice The Palm House and the surrounding park have become the "green lungs" of Silesia.
+However, it was not spared the war damage.

 In the winter of 1945, the Palm House Gliwice was devastated, and the frost destroyed almost the entire plant collection.
 It was reopened in 1947.

 The technical condition of the buildings deteriorating over the years has forced the complete modernization of the Palm House.

 The area of the Gliwice Palm House has increased to 2000 m2 after renovation, and the tallest pavilion is now 22 meters high.